variant-inc/terraform-aws-s3/README.md

 #### replication_configuration
 Controlling bucket replication configuration, zero or one configuration supported.
 `filter` can be ommited or leave prefix as `""` for replication of whole bucket.
-TODO: `role` will be able to ommit once code is ready to automatically create role.
+If `role` is ommitted terraform automatically creates role for replication.
 ```json
 "replication_configuration": [{
   "role": "<ARN of Replication role>",